DeanBurke/DreamBuild/README.md

  * [Issue #20](https://github.com/DeanBurke/DreamBuild/issues/20) I can feel my personal and payment information is safe and secure so that I can Confidently provide the needed information to make a purhcase.
  * [Issue #21](https://github.com/DeanBurke/DreamBuild/issues/21) I can view an order confirmation after checkout so that I can Verify that I haven't made any mistakes.
  * [Issue #22](https://github.com/DeanBurke/DreamBuild/issues/22) I can receive an email confirmation after checking out so that I can keep the confirmation of what I've purchased for my records.
+ * [Issue #28](https://github.com/DeanBurke/DreamBuild/issues/28) I can spend over a certain amount so that I can receive a discount on my total spend.
+ * [Issue #29](https://github.com/DeanBurke/DreamBuild/issues/29) I can enter a valid discount code so that I can receive an additional discount to my purchase due to an ongoing campaign that is running.
+ * [Issue #30](https://github.com/DeanBurke/DreamBuild/issues/30) I can leave a review so that I can give feedback to the company on a recent purchase.
+ * [Issue #31](https://github.com/DeanBurke/DreamBuild/issues/31) I can leave a tip with my purchase so that I can support a charity/cause that DreamBuild supports.

 #### **Site User**
  * [Issue #6](https://github.com/DeanBurke/DreamBuild/issues/6) I can easily register for an account so that I can have a personal account and be able to view my profile.